High Civilization: Background and recording

 Having kept a low profile for much of the 1980s, the Bee Gees signed to Warner Bros.
 Records for their successful comeback album E.S.P.
 (1987), featuring the worldwide number one hit "You Win Again".
 This was followed by the similarly successful One (1989), whose title track was an American top-ten hit.
-Beginning in May 1989, the Bee Gees undertook the One for All tour, their first live in tour in nearly a decade, as a sign of enthusiasm for their new material.
+Beginning in May 1989, the Bee Gees undertook the One for All Tour, their first live tour in nearly a decade, as a sign of enthusiasm for their new material.
 The tour began in Germany, before reaching the United States, Australia and finally in Japan in December.
 In 1990, as recognition of what The Courier-Post described as their "serious image problem", the Bee Gees repudiated their late 1970s Saturday Night Fever period in a set of interviews, but these were largely ignored by the public.
-When playing London's Wembley Arena on the One for All tour, the group had truncated their Saturday Night Fever songs into a reluctant medley, undercutting them with jokes about falsetto, but were visibly taken aback by the positive audience reaction.
+When playing London's Wembley Arena on the One for All Tour, the group had truncated their Saturday Night Fever songs into a reluctant medley, undercutting them with jokes about falsetto, but were visibly taken aback by the positive audience reaction.

 High Civilization has been described as a further attempt to move the band beyond their association with Saturday Night Fever.
-The members of the Bee Gees – brothers Barry, Robin and Maurice Gibb – produced the album themselves and worked on it in their Miami Beach-based Middle Ear Studios for almost a year, primarily recording it between August and December 1990.
-Like its predecessors, High Civilization was recorded with a small group of musicians, namely guitarist Alan Kendall and bassist George "Chocolate" Perry – both of whom had played with the band before – as well as keyboardist and programmer Tim Moore and percussionist Lenny Castro.
+The members of the Bee Gees—brothers Barry, Robin and Maurice Gibb—produced the album themselves and worked on it in their Miami Beach-based Middle Ear Studios for almost a year, primarily recording it between August and December 1990.
+Like its predecessors, High Civilization was recorded with a small group of musicians, namely guitarist Alan Kendall and bassist George "Chocolate" Perry—both of whom had played with the band before—as well as keyboardist and programmer Tim Moore and percussionist Lenny Castro.
 As was often the case with Bee Gees albums, Barry and Maurice contributed guitar work, while Maurice also performed keyboards.
 It was the first of two consecutive Bee Gees albums to feature Prince's engineer Femi Jiya.
 Barry denied that financial gain was their motivation for recording the album, saying: "We don't make records to make money – we don't need to anymore.
 But we are creative people and we want to have hits, to make records that people like.
 I don't see anything wrong with that."